Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 As Data-urls:

 - specified with a starting lowercase
-- are used as the src in `img` tags
+- are used as the src in `img` tags, to allow quick width/length adjustments
 - difficult to dynamically change
 - simple to declare and use
 - are imported with `?url` qualifiers